 Interactive Chart Denmark Natural Gas Domestic Consumption

 Coal consumption is almost exclusively used by the power sector (88% in 2019).
-Since 2006, consumption has fallen on average by 11%/year, due to the surge in wind power generation and conversions of coal-fired units to biomass.
+Since 2006, consumption has fallen by 11%/year on average, due to the surge in wind power generation and conversions of coal-fired units to biomass.

 Graph: COAL CONSUMPTION (Mt)

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2019, %)

 Interactive Chart Denmark Coal and Lignite Domestic Consumption

 Electricity consumption has remained broadly stable since 2015 at around 32 TWh.
 It declined by 1.1%/year between 2006 and 2015.

 Services and the residential sector are the two largest consumers of electricity consumption in 2019, with 33% and 30%, respectively, followed by industry (27%).

 Graph: ELECTRICITY CONSUMPTION (TWh)